The Van Cleef & Arpels "Pierre Arpels" collection

 The white lacquer dial is adorned with a piqué motif and the words “Heure d’ici & Heure d’ailleurs.”
-Even though this is an automatic, thanks to the platinum micro-rotor that takes up very little space, the view of the movement is virtually unobostructed.
-According to Van Cleef & Arepls, “By oscillating in two directions, it can supply energy continuously.
-The movement, which is visible through a sapphire crystal, is adorned with a snailed pattern on the bridges, the Van Cleef & Arpels hallmark and a blue lacquered design on the micro-rotor that echoes the piqué motif on the dial.”
+Even though this is an automatic, thanks to the platinum micro-rotor that takes up very little space, the view of the movement is virtually unobstructed.
+According to Van Cleef & Arpels, “By oscillating in two directions, it can supply energy continuously.
+The movement, which is visible through a sapphire crystal, is adorned with a snailed pattern on the bridges, the Van Cleef & Arpels hallmark, and a blue lacquered design on the micro-rotor that echoes the piqué motif on the dial.”

 The Pierre Arpels collection is distinguished by elegance and simplicity, and now, with the introduction of the Heure d’ici & Heure d’ailleurs, “complicated” can be added to that list.